7 Women: Plot

 One night, Charles and Cartwright see a fire on the horizon and hear gunfire.
-The next morning, the Chinese soldiers of the nearby garrison evacuate in a hurry, as Tunga Khan and his men are believed to be approaching.
+The next morning, the Chinese soldiers of the nearby garrison evacuate, as Tunga Khan and his men approach.
 Miss Andrews is still convinced that the mission is untouchable, but Charles is now determined to be assertive.
-Kim, an English-speaking male Chinese mission staff member, and Charles drive out to investigate the situation, while urging everyone else to be prepared to leave the mission, despite Miss Andrews' opposition.
-After a while, they hear the car's horn, but once the gate is opened, bandits on horseback charge through, firing their guns, and quickly take command of the mission.
+Kim, an English-speaking male Chinese mission staff member, and he drive out to investigate.
+The car returns, and bandits on horseback charge through and quickly take command of the mission.
 Before being executed by the bandits, Kim tells the women that Charles was murdered when he tried to rescue a woman being raped by Tunga Khan's men.
-Then Miss Ling, coming from a powerful Mandarin family, is taken away to act as servant to Tunga Khan's young wife, while the seven white women are herded into a shed.
+Miss Ling, who comes from a powerful Mandarin family, is taken away to act as servant to Tunga Khan's young wife, and the seven white women are herded into a shed.
 The women watch as Tunga Khan has every Chinese in the mission executed.
-Tunga Khan then comes into the shed and tries to take Emma.
-Realizing that they are mostly American women, he decides to ask for a ransom instead.
+He comes into the shed and tries to take Emma.
+Realizing that they are mostly Americans, he decides to ask for a ransom, instead.

 With Miss Andrews panicking and Florrie in labor, Dr. Cartwright asks for her desperately needed medical bag.
 Tunga Khan offers to exchange it for her sexual submission to him.
 The doctor agrees, and helps Florrie give birth to a baby boy.
-After Cartwright goes to fulfill her end of the bargain, an increasingly deranged Andrews vilifies her, repeatedly calling her "whore of Babylon."
+Cartwright goes to fulfill her end of the bargain.
+Andrews' pathological revulsion for anything to do with sex—even in marriage—causes her to become increasingly deranged.
+She vilifies Cartwright, repeatedly calling her "whore of Babylon".
 The others understand the sacrifice the doctor has made and why she has done so.

-In the evening, the Mongols gather in a circle and take part in wrestling matches for entertainment.
+In the evening, the Mongols hold wrestling matches.
 Dr. Cartwright watches the spectacle at Tunga Khan's side as his new concubine.
-When the lean warrior, who has been ogling Cartwright all evening, steps into the ring to face the winner of a bout, Tunga Khan insists on accepting the challenge himself and breaks the man's neck.
+A warrior who has been ogling Cartwright steps into the ring.
+Tunga Khan accepts the challenge himself and breaks the man's neck.
 Cartwright convinces Tunga Khan to free the other women.
-Before Miss Argent leaves, she sees Dr. Cartwright hide a bottle that she had earlier called poison.
-She urges Cartwright not to do what she is planning, but to no avail.
-With the others safely away, Cartwright, now in a geisha outfit, goes to Tunga Khan's room and secretly poisons two drinks.
-She subserviently offers a cup to Tunga Khan as she utters, "So long, ya bastard."
-After Tunga Khan drinks, he immediately falls dead.
-After a moment's hesitation, Cartwright drinks from the second cup.
+Now dressed in embroidered silk robes, she comes to tell them.
+Miss Argent sees Dr. Cartwright hide a bottle that she had earlier called poison.
+Though she warns, "It's a sin," Cartwright replies "Then pray for me."
+With the others safely away, Cartwright secretly poisons two drinks.
+Bowing, she offers a cup to Tunga Khan saying, "So long, ya bastard."
+After Tunga Khan drinks and collapses dead, Cartwright takes a sip from her cup.